Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Chaotic attractors with zero second Lyapunov exponent

-In Sections~\ref{sec:SmallB} and~\ref{sec:LargeB} we studied the development of homoclinic attractors in map \eqref{eq:Henon3DMap} for both cases of small and not very small values of the Jacobian $B$.
-In both cases the evolution of attractors is terminated via the boundary crisis of a corresponding homoclinic attractor.
-This attractor contains the fixed point $O_+$, which, after the supercritical Neimark-Sacker bifurcation, becomes saddle-focus of type (1,2).
-Correspondingly, before the crisis we observed a hyperchaotic discrete Shilnikov attractor.
+In Sections~\ref{sec:SmallB} and~\ref{sec:LargeB} we have studied the appearance of homoclinic attractors in map \eqref{eq:Henon3DMap} for both cases of small and not very small values of the Jacobian $B$.
+In these cases the evolution of attractors is terminated via the boundary crisis.
+We have shown that, before this, the attractor can absorb the fixed point $O_+$ of the saddle-focus (1,2)-type, which gives the formal possibility for the attractor to become hyperchaotic.

-However, not in all cases the appearance of discrete Shilnikov attractors implies hyperchaos.
-It can lead to chaos with only one positive Lyapunov exponent.
-Such phenomenon was observed, for example, in nonholonomic models of Celtic stone \cite{GGKS19} and Chaplygin top \cite{BKS16}, in models of identical globally coupled oscillators \cite{GKS17} and in other systems.
-In this section we show that the same phenomenon can be observed in the map under consideration, i.e., depending on values of the Jacobian, discrete Shilnikov attractors in the three-dimensional Mir\'a map can have either two or only one positive Lyapunov exponent.
-Also we give an explanation of this phenomenon.
+However, chaotic attractors do not always result in hyperchaos in the map under consideration.
+In this section, we show that for sufficiently large values of the Jacobian $|B| < 1$ chaotic attractors (including Shilnikov ones) can be flow-like, i.e., their second Lyapunov exponent can be indistinguishable from zero in numerical experiments in quite large regions of the parameter space.
+This in itself is not a new phenomenon.
+Flow-like chaotic attractors were previously observed in the three-dimensional H\'enon map \cite{GOST05}, in the Lorenz-84 model \cite{BSV05}, in some class of 3D diffeomorphisms of the torus \cite{BSV10}, in nonholonomic models of Celtic stone \cite{GGKS19} and Chaplygin top \cite{BKS16}, in models of identical globally coupled oscillators \cite{grines2022origin} and in other systems.
+Also we give an explanation for this phenomenon.